tuchaVshortah/puff/README.md

 #### How fast it is?

-It will run in multiple threads if the -b or --boost flag is set, so the internet connection speed may be the bottleneck
+It will run in multiple threads if the -b or --boost flag is set, so the internet connection speed may be the bottleneck.

 ## Authors

 - [@tuchaVshortah](https://github.com/tuchaVshortah)